 If you have a minor schedule irregularity or are seeking a fee waiver, you’d almost certainly need a regular fare to secure any changes.
-And note that many business travel accounts are programmed not to include Basic fares in search results due to these restrictions — so if you are in a corporate travel environment, check with your travel coordinator for more information.
+And note that many business travel accounts are programmed not to include Basic Economy fares in search results due to these restrictions — so if you are in a corporate travel environment, check with your travel coordinator for more information.

-Economy Boarding & Priority Access
+Economy Boarding and Priority Access

 Economy Seat Selection

-In my opinion, having access to these better seats is one of the reasons not to purchase Basic Economy fares, especially on longer flights where sitting in a middle seat would really be uncomfortable.
+In our opinion, having access to these better seats is one of the reasons not to purchase Basic Economy fares, especially on longer flights where sitting in a middle seat would really be uncomfortable.
 Your assignment will depend on how full the flight is, but those who wait to get the auto seat assignments do receive undesirable middle seats (mostly at the rear of the cabin).

 Regardless of ticket purchased, the actual seat types are the same — the physical seat won’t change, though some seats are certainly preferred thanks to location on the plane or increased legroom, for example.
 There is no designated “Basic Economy” seat section.

-Paid and complimentary upgrades are allowed in regular economy, including complimentary domestic upgrades, miles and copay upgrades, systemwide upgrades, or load factor based upgrades (for elites and non-elites alike).
+Paid and complimentary upgrades are allowed in regular economy, including complimentary domestic upgrades, miles and copay upgrades, systemwide upgrades, or load factor-based upgrades (for elites and non-elites alike).

-In this scenario, if you need to change your ticket from Basic to regular, call American reservations and they can assist in the process.
+In this scenario, if you need to change your ticket from Basic Economy to regular, call American reservations and they can assist in the process.